Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI - Learn by Leveling Up (2025-12)/08 - Sharing Agents with Teams.md

 2. The AI **imitates** that role based on those instructions
 3. It's the same underlying AI, just following different system prompts

-Think of it like an actor reading different scripts — same person, different character based on the script you hand them.
+Think of it like an actor reading different scripts—same person, different character based on the script you hand them.

 ---